 • Typically less overall space

 • HOA fees

-• limited parking
+• Limited parking

-• slower appreciation in value
+• Slower appreciation in value

 You might decide, though, that you want to rent for a while longer under certain circumstances, which can include:

-• needing to boost your credit score first
+• Needing to boost your credit score first

-IMPORTANT: The projections or other information generated by this quiz regarding the likelihood of various outcomes are purely hypothetical, do not reflect actual results and are not guarantees of future results.
-The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.